 Narcissists are highly skilled manipulators and often try to make their victim feel indebted to them.
 They will go out of their way to highlight how selfless they are and the sacrifices that they have made for the benefit of their target, doing so in as public a manner as possible in order to increase the pressure on their victim.

 The victim then feels obligated to repay this debt by complying with the narcissist’s demands – this is what we call “obligation”.
 By creating an environment where the victim perceives such a debt and obligation, narcissists can manipulate their target into following through with their wishes.

 Narcissistic FOG – Guilt

 The next step is to make the victim feel guilty for not complying with the narcissist’s demands or desires.

-This stage is where the manipulative FOG created by the narcissist comes full circle.
+This stage is where the manipulative FOG (fear, obligation and guilt) created by the narcissist comes full circle.
 He will stop at nothing to get what he wants, gaslighting the victim to believe that it is their duty to comply.
 The victim is left feeling scared, obligated, and guilty – all emotions which the narcissist has expertly exploited in order to control them.

 What can you do about it?

-If you feel like your partner is using FOG on you then try to identify what kind of fear, obligation or guilt they’re instilling into your life and how they are doing so.
+If you are concerned that your partner is using FOG on you then try to identify what kind of fear, obligation or guilt they’re instilling into your life and how they are doing so.

 Narcissists know exactly what buttons to push, but there are some things that you can do to regain your power: